kuosaton/fullstackcourse/phonebook/README.md

 # Phonebook

 A phonebook app for adding, deleting, and searching contacts by name and phone number.
 Includes input validation for empty or invalid inputs.
+Originally created as part of the course [Full Stack Open](https://fullstackopen.com/), with a further containerized deployment created as part of the course [DevOps with Docker](https://courses.mooc.fi/org/uh-cs/courses/devops-with-docker-spring-2026).

 ## Demo